 Best practices to keep your crypto assets safe

-- Only use trusted exchanges: when picking an exchange to buy, sell, and trade crypto on, only work with reputable exchanges.
+Only use trusted exchanges: when picking an exchange to buy, sell, and trade crypto on, only work with reputable exchanges with security features.
 Look for exchanges with excellent reviews and that are well known and trusted within the crypto community.
 Coinbase, Binance, and Kraken are a couple of the most reputable exchanges.

-- Use multiple wallets: Don’t keep all your crypto assets in one place.
-The best way to handle it is by using one or several cold storages for long-term holdings, and at least one hot wallet for trading and transactions.
+Use multiple wallets: Don’t keep all your crypto assets in one place on a multi-currency wallet.
+The best way to handle it is by using one or several cold storages for long-term holdings, and at least one online wallet for trading and transactions.